Download this example as a Jupyter notebook

 cxn = Connection(server_url).with_credentials("user_name", "password").connect()

-There are two types of Indicator object (WatchListIndicator
+There are two types of indicator objects (WatchListIndicator

 and RohsIndicator

-), and the syntax presented below applies to both.
+), and the following syntax applies to both object types.
 The differences in the internal implementation of the two objects are described in the API documentation.

 First, create two WatchListIndicator